guguji666666/GJS-Sentinel-Tips/Azure Lighthouse/readme.md

 ### 1. Get the `tenant id` of tenant A
 ![image](https://github.com/guguji666666/GJS-Sentinel-Tips/assets/96930989/d8c65642-3d3a-4fbc-8f2f-9a0982b02940)

-### 2. Get the `object id` of the account in tenant A
+### 2. Get the `object id` of the account in tenant A (the user could be assigned with permissions to manage cx's subscription)
 ![image](https://github.com/guguji666666/GJS-Sentinel-Tips/assets/96930989/0409b2a0-1fd7-45de-9d96-4fd987439dc2)

-### 3. Get the role id of RBAC role that you want to assign to onboard cx's tenant
+### 3. Get the role id of RBAC role that you want to assign to the user in step 2
 We can refer to the doc [Azure built-in roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) <br>
 In this sample, we chose contributor, so the role id would be `Azure built-in roles` <br>
 ![image](https://github.com/guguji666666/GJS-Sentinel-Tips/assets/96930989/e093901d-5cbf-4f0a-a8e3-142aa173ec45)